amberframework/docs/guides/models/jennifer/models.md

 ```

 ### Select

-Raw sql for `SELECT` clause could be passed into `#select` method.
+Raw SQL for `SELECT` clause can be passed into `.select` method.
 This has the highest priority in forming this query part.

 ```ruby
 Contact.all.select("COUNT(id) as count, contacts.name").group("name")